 - One-time rental payments to prevent eviction

-PATH providers comply with the Texas Administrative Code and federal housing laws.
+PATH providers comply with federal housing laws.
 Housing providers in the supportive housing portion of the program must comply with local landlord tenant laws within their jurisdiction and the federal housing laws below:

 How to Become a Provider